 Because of this, all my first drafts lack description.
 I write about the characters without taking the time to describe their appearances or the rooms they are in and fill in the details during revisions.

 It took me a long time to learn that descriptions take hard work and talent to write well.
+It took me a long time to understand how important they are.
 Here are some tips to make your descriptions better:

 1. Descriptions should be relevant.